guanton/ConnectFour/README.md

 a losing move if possible.
 This AI beat the random AI about 91% of the time.

 However, my goal was to make an even stronger AI using minimax with alpha-beta pruning (to make the program faster).
-My minimaxAI beats the random AI 100% of the time.
+As it stands, my minimaxAI beats the random AI 100% of the time (rounded to nearest hundredth), and it beats the "smart" AI 97% of the time.

 I think that doing this simple project will be very helpful for my chess project.
 I developped my skills in: